 There is a pervasive misconception asserting that open-loop scrubber systems are dealing with air pollution but creating a new “environmental mishap” by dumping wastewater into the sea.
 Safety concerns are also raised around the possible machinery dysfunctions under the case of using open-loop scrubber systems.
 In rare circumstances, the system may break down and could result in leakages or failure of pumps.
 Due to the extensive nature of components, this could be an obvious fact.

 The International Maritime Organization (IMO) has set out guidelines for Exhaust Gas Cleaning Systems (EGCS) that includes washwater discharge and monitoring criteria to safeguard against possible environmental damage.
 This guideline safeguards vessels from discharging harmful components into the seawater by setting strict limits for a set of measured parameters.
 The criteria include the following:

-IMO has also made it clear that regulatory decisions about the environmental impacts that is being called out against scrubbers should be based on sound science.
-Local authorities may take a precautionary stance but a global open loop washwater discharge ban is currently not on the cards.
+IMO has also made it clear that regulatory decisions about the environmental impacts that are being called out against scrubbers should be based on sound science.
+Local authorities may take a precautionary stance but a global open-loop washwater discharge ban is currently not on the cards.
 Scrubbers still play an important role in global fuel availability to comply with the 2020 Sulphur limit.